Traditional Visiting Cards

-Names are printed in the middle of the card.
-An address goes in the bottom left-hand corner.
+Names are positioned in the middle with the address in the bottom left-hand corner.

-A gentleman's card is usually 3 x 11/2 inches (7.6 x 3.8 cm).
-It should give no more than a title, rank, private or Service address (in the bottom left-hand corner or, one in each lower corner if two are desired) and club (in the bottom right-hand corner).
+A gentleman’s card, usually W3 x H1½ inches (7.6 x 3.8 cm), traditionally gives a title, rank, private or service address (in the bottom left-hand corner or one in each lower corner if two are desired) and club (in the bottom right-hand corner).

-Joint cards, or those for families, should be the same size as a lady's card.
+Joint cards, or those for families, are the same size as a lady’s card.

 The name of a peer or peeress is shown by his or her grade, but with no prefix, not even 'The'.
 For example, Duke of Norfolk, Earl of Lonsdale.